asacolips-projects/13th-age/README.md

 # Licenses

 This system makes usage of several different licenses, both for the code and for the compendium content.

+## Compatible with the 13th Age Roleplaying Game

+Compatible with the 13th Age Roleplaying Game requires the 13th Age Roleplaying Game from Fire Opal Media Inc. and Pelgrane Press Ltd. See [http://13thage.com](13thAge.com) for more information on the 13th Age Roleplaying Game.
+Fire Opal Media Inc. does not guarantee compatibility, and does not endorse this product.

+## Copyright

+The Toolkit13 name is copyright © 2020 by Matt Smith.
+Some rights reserved.

+13th Age is a registered trademark of Fire Opal Media Inc., and the 13th Age Roleplaying Game and the 13th Age Roleplaying Game Compatibility Logo are trademarks of Fire Opal Media Inc. under exclusive license to Pelgrane Press Ltd., and are used under the 13th Age Roleplaying Game Compatibility License.
+See [http://13thage.com](13thAge.com) for more information on the compatibility license.

 ## HTML, CSS, and Javscript